 Important: You just deployed the Exalate Bridge from the ServiceNow store or from the update set.
 But the configuration of Exalate for ServiceNow is not yet complete.
 You now need to enter the URL of the Exalate for ServiceNow application into the configuration.

 1. Make your user an 'Exalate Administrator'

 Add your user to the x_idnv_exa_bridge.admin role.
-Only users having this role will have access to the Exalate menus in the ServiceNow left navigation bar (Access to the exalate console is handled differently).
-To assign your user to the x_idnv_exa_bridge.admin role:
+Only users having this role can have access to the Exalate menus in the ServiceNow left navigation bar (Access to the eEalate console is handled differently).
+To assign your user to the x_idnv_exa_bridge.admin role follow these steps:

-- Go to System Security → Users and Groupes → Users
+- Go to System Security → Users and Groups → Users.

 - Click Save and then Update your user profile.

 2. Configure the property 'Exalate for ServiceNow URL'

 Access the 'Exalate app URL' and paste the URL of your Exalate for ServiceNow node URL into the field.